-Step 2: in front needle, insert another needle as if to knit; pull yarn through
+Step 2: in front needle, insert another needle as if to knit; yarn over and pull through

-Step 3: in back needle, insert needle as if to purl; pull yarn through
+Step 3: in back needle, insert needle as if to purl; yarn over and pull through

-Step 4: in front needle, insert needle as if to purl; pull yarn through; slip the stitch off the needle
+Step 4: in front needle, insert needle as if to purl; yarn over and pull through; slip the stitch off the needle

-Step 5: in front needle, insert needle as if to knit; pull yarn through
+Step 5: in front needle, insert needle as if to knit; yarn over and pull through

-Step 6: in back needle, insert needle as if to knit; pull yarn through; slip the stitch off the needle
+Step 6: in back needle, insert needle as if to knit; yarn over and pull through; slip the stitch off the needle

-Step 7: in back needle, insert needle as if to purl, pull yarn through
+Step 7: in back needle, insert needle as if to purl; yarn over and pull through

 Repeat steps 4-7 until only one stitch remains on the front and back needles.

-When you reach the last stitch on each needle, insert needle into front stitch as if to purl and pull the yarn through.
+When you reach the last stitch on each needle, you will have just finished purling into the stitch on the back needle.
+Insert needle into front stitch as if to purl, yarn over and pull through.
 Slip the stitches on both the front and back needle off.
 Pull tight and tie off.

 I learned this technique by watching this video.
 If you need additional instruction, check it out!